Connect with us

 Do Your Homework

 Additionally, it may be wise for investors to select indices that have been established for more extended periods, as these will provide more reliable performance metrics than those that have only recently started trading.
-Finally, do not forget to factor in transaction costs when selecting an index – some may require higher costs than others due to their increased liquidity.
+Finally, do not forget to factor in transaction costs when selecting an index – some may require higher fees than others due to their increased liquidity.

 Strategy